 First, a quick story …

-Aside from the taste, my “healthy” whey protein shakes made me super bloated and wreaked havoc on my digestive system, as I would later find out.
-By my mid-thirties, my gut was a complete mess.
+I’d always feel super bloated afterwards.
+And by the time I reached my thirties, my gut was a complete mess.
 I saw countless doctors, including several GI specialists, and spent some time in the hospital trying to figure out what was wrong with me.

 In addition to discovering I had an autoimmune condition called reactive arthritis caused by a food borne pathogen (salmonella), I learned I was one of the 65% of people who can’t digest dairy properly.
-Yet I was exposing my gut to whey and casein protein powders on a daily basis for years!
+Yet I was exposing my gut to dairy-derived whey and casein protein powders on a daily basis for years!

 - What whey protein is and how it’s made.

-- The potential dangers, side effects, and myths of whey and plant proteins.
+- The potential benefits, risks, side effects of using whey and plant proteins.

 - The criteria I recommend when choosing protein powders.